- Docs

 - Add your plugin to the package

-- Publish
+- Publish the package page

 Now share your Package download link.
 When users install the Package: